-INSTRUCTIONS: Please respond to the following questions in your small group.
+Instructions: Please respond to the following questions in your small group.
 See what you can do to reach agreement, and if you do not, write a star next to those contributions you did not agree on.

-1. Based on these magazine covers, what would you say the dominant US culture finds attractive?

-In Men

-In Transgender People

-In Women

-2. What do you think the impacts are on the people who may not look like the pictures on these covers?

-For Men

-For Transgender People

-For Women

-3. In what ways could what we see on magazine covers - or depicted in other sexually explicit images - have an impact on romantic and sexual relationships?
+not agree on. and if you do not, write a star ne ext to those contributions you did 1.
+Based on these magazine covers, what would you say the d lominant US culture finds attractive?
+In Men In Transgender People In Women 2.
+What do you think the imp these covers? acts are on the people who mag y not look like the pictures on For Men For Transgender People For Women 3.
+In what ways could what v mages - have an impact on ve see on magazine covers - or romantic and sexual relationsh r depicted in other sexually explicit ips?

+Fantasy or Reality?

+12th Grade Lesson from

+Rights, Respect, Responsibility: A K-12 Sexuality

+Education Curriculum